Retired doctors in Italy are heading back into the fray to treat coronavirus patients

 At a hospital in Montebelluna, eight retired nurses and doctors have come aboard, plus another who had departed the medical field midcareer — to become a local mayor.

-That mayor, Mauro Migliorini, returned to the hospital last week to retrieve his new medical badge, only to find a facility entirely redrawn for crisis: barriers at the entrance directing patients with a fever and a cough; elevators designed exclusively for covid-19 patients marked “biological risk.”
+That mayor, Mauro Migliorini, returned to the hospital earlier this month to retrieve his new medical badge, only to find a facility entirely redrawn for crisis: barriers at the entrance directing patients with a fever and a cough; elevators designed exclusively for covid-19 patients marked “biological risk.”

 Migliorini, who is 50, said he signed a six-month contract.